radareorg/radare2-book/basic_commands/sections.md

 ...
 ```

-As you may know, binaries use to have sections and maps.
+As you may know, binaries have sections and maps.
 The sections define the contents of a portion of the file that can be mapped in memory (or not).
 What is mapped is defined by the segments.

-Before the IO refactoring done by condret, the S command was used to manage what we now call maps.
-Currently the S command is supossed to be deprecated because iS and om should be enough.
+Before the IO refactoring done by condret, the `S` command was used to manage what we now call maps.
+Currently the `S` command is supposed to be deprecated because `iS` and `om` should be enough.

-Firmware images, bootloaders and binary files usually place various sections of a binary at different addresses in memory.
-To represent this behavior, radare offers the `S` command.
+Firmware images, bootloaders and binary files usually place various sections of
+a binary at different addresses in memory.
+To represent this behavior, radare
+offers the `S` command.
 Use `S?` to get the help message.
-But we would recommend you to better check `om` and `iS` and try to avoid `S` as much as possible as long as it will be deprecated soon.
-To list all created sections use `S` (or Sj to get the json format).
+But we would recommend
+you to better check `om` and `iS` and try to avoid `S` as much as possible
+since it will be deprecated soon.
+To list all created sections use `S` (or `Sj` to get the json format).
 The `S=` will show the region bars in ascii-art.

 You can create a new section with a line like this: